fowles/building-a-lock-free-mpmc-queue/index.md

 NOTES:

 - SLOW DOWN
-- Rich Hickey talk [Are We There Yet](https://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey/) at JVM Language Summit in 2009
+- Rich Hickey's talk [Are We There Yet](https://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey/) at JVM Language Summit in 2009
 - Provides a high level lexicon for understanding concurrency
 - More a mental model and a design principle that can be followed in the future
 - Underscores that all values might be stale values